cfpb/Metro2/README.md

 To bring down the created containers when you are done with them, run `docker-compose down`.
 To also remove volumes at the same time, run `docker-compose down -v`.
 To remove images in addition to volumes, run `docker-compose down --rmi "all" -v`.

-## Running in Helm
-See [helm/README.MD](helm/README.md#using-helm-locally) for instructions on running Metro2 locally in Helm.

 ## Individual jobs
 Both the **Django** and **Front-end** code bases can be run locally.
 See the README for each subdirectory for instructions.

 # Running management commands